jrroosevelt/VS2PCG/VS2PCG_glossary.md

 A: Yes, if a character has a +1/+1 counter and it receives a -1/-1 counter, for a moment it will have both counters and then they will both be removed.
 (It works the same way if the character has a -1/-1 counter and receives a +1/+1 counter.)

-For cases like Human Torch's
+For cases like Human Torch's level up, gaining a number of counters *does* count, even if those counters will be immediately removed.
+For example, if Human Torch has two -1/-1 counters and then an effect puts five +1/+1 counters on him, it works like this:

+- First, put five +1/+1 counters on him.
+- Then remove two

 # Creature